qoherent/ria-hub-docs/docs/content/.Administration/external-renderers.md

 IS_INPUT_FILE = false
 ```

 If your external markup relies on additional classes and attributes on the generated HTML elements, you might need to enable custom sanitizer policies.
-Gitea uses the [`bluemonday`](https://godoc.org/github.com/microcosm-cc/bluemonday) package as our HTML sanitizer.
+RIA Hub uses the [`bluemonday`](https://godoc.org/github.com/microcosm-cc/bluemonday) package as our HTML sanitizer.
 The example below could be used to support server-side [KaTeX](https://katex.org/) rendering output from [`pandoc`](https://pandoc.org/).

 ```ini
 [markup.sanitizer.TeX]